eslamdyab21/SolarX-Lakehouse/README.md

 The average size of this data is 23 KB with about 1400 rows, but to truly leverage spark capabilities I resampled this data down to go from frequency by hour to 5 ms, which increased the same day csv file size to around 730 MB with around 16,536001 rows.

-The resampling happens with the `resample_weather_data.py` script which takes the above csv file an argument, resample it and write it down to `weather_history_splitted_resampled` folder.
+The resampling happens with the `resample_weather_data.py` script which takes the above csv file an argument, resample it and write it down to `lakehouse/weather_history_splitted_resampled` directory.

 ```bash
 python3 resample_weather_data.py weather_history_splitted/2013-01-01.csv